-The practice displayed its opening hours in the premises, on the practice website and in their patient information leaflet.
+The practice displayed its opening hours in the premises and on the practice website.

 We confirmed the practice kept waiting times to a minimum.
-Patients told us that they were seen promptly They told us that they received telephone call and mobile text reminders for their appointments, which they found useful.
+Patients told us that they were seen promptly They told us that they received telephone call and mobile text reminders for their appointments, which they found